 updated and committed.
 If you end up in such a situation where a submodule was

 accidentally bumped forward on you, and you’re in a bad state, here’s how you

 can roll things back.

 git checkout COMMIT-HASH-HERE

-You can find the hash for your target commit by looking through your commit log.
+You can find the hash for your target commit by looking through your

 Take a look at what commit hashes your submodules are set to

 git submodule status